برجاء الإنتظار ...

 · skin rash, which may blister, and looks like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge - erythema multiforme)

-If you notice any of these symptoms contact a doctor urgently.
+if you notice any of these symptoms contact a doctor urgently.

 · low number of cells involved in blood clotting